khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 Select the profile created by the mod framework installer and start it, for Fabric, the profile name is `fabric-loader-<game-version>`, for Forge, the name is simply `forge` but the subtitle contains the game version.
 If everything is fine, you can start exploring the game.

-Please note that you may have to enable the narrator configuration from within minecraft in the first startup.
+Please note that you need to enable the narrator configuration from within minecraft after you enter the main screen of game (when you hear the music), there will be an accessible setting guide for this purpose, that's a game built-in function.
-When the mod speaks "Initializing minecraft access" but does not speak anything else, then you'll have to use `control + b` to enable the narrator, after you hear the music which means that you have entered the main screen.
-Keep pressing to switch it to `Narrator Narrates All`.
+You can also press `Control + B` to enable the narrator, keep pressing to switch it to `Narrator Narrates All`.

 If the game crashes and a bunch of error logs pop up, the biggest probability is that there is an incompatibility between mod files and mod framework, or between mod files and game version, please read the [Upgrade the Game and Mods](#upgrade-the-game-and-mods) section.
+And [here is a complex self-helped FAQ](./FAQ.md#self-help-guide-for-abnormal-situation) for you to address the problem, from can't hear the narration to crash.

 ## Upgrade the Game and Mods